allen218/AlgorithmDemo30/README.md

 3. Combine two ordered arrays into one ordered array

 ### Linked List
-4. Implement a linked list,a circle linked list and two-way linked list all including adding and deleting function
+1. Implement a linked list,a circle linked list and two-way linked list all including adding and deleting function
-5. Reverse linked list.
+2. Reverse linked list.
-6. Combine two ordered linked list into one.
+3. Combine two ordered linked list into one.
-7. Query a middle of node in linked list.
+4. Query a middle of node in linked list.

+### Stack

+1. Implement a stack by array.

 ## Chinese: